-• The net turnover is composed of two main aspects:

-1. Sale of goods Corresponds to the sale of products through the Naturhouse channel (either through franchising, online, master franchising or centres of our property).
-Represents the bulk of revenues with 97% in 2021.

-- 2. Prevision of service; - a. €600 annual fee paid by each franchise to subsidiaries of the Group.
-This represents 1.66% of net turnover for the 2021 financial year. - b.
-In the 2021 financial year, 1.05% of total turnover has been recognised as income from the Master Franchise upfront fee.
+- The net turnover is composed of two main aspects: - 1.
+Sale of goods Corresponds to the sale of products through the Naturhouse channel (either through franchising, online, master franchising or centres of our property).
+Represents the bulk of revenues with 89% in 2022. - 2.
+Prevision of service; - a. €600 annual fee paid by each franchise to subsidiaries of the Group.
+This represents 1.63% of net turnover for the 2022 financial year. - b.
+In the 2022 financial year, 0.38% of total turnover has been recognised as income from the master franchise upfront fee.
 These are master franchise contracts that have been signed since 2016; the income is accrued over the 7 year term of the master contract. - c.
 Fee for direct supply to suppliers by the master franchisee; corresponds to the fee of 10% of purchases made directly by the master franchises from suppliers approved by Naturhouse Health, S.A.
-This represents 9.36% of net turnover in the 2021 financial year. - Net turnover in the 2021 financial year amounted to 13.478.922 thousand euros, representing an increase of 5.42% over the previous year. - The gross margin over the net amount of turnover remains stable over the previous year. - "Other operating income" corresponds to income from activities that fall outside the Naturhouse business, which in 2021 mainly includes management fees to the Group's subsidiaries amounting to 2.650.775 euros. - In 2021 there is an average workforce of 102 employees in the Company, of which 76% are direct employees of the Naturhouse centres under self-management and commercial offices that control the smooth running of all the centres, both franchises and the Group's own centres, and the remaining 26% of staff corresponds to general management, administration and accounting, logistics, marketing and technical staff.
-Personnel Expenses represents 35% of net revenues. - "Impairments and other losses" includes the result of the disposal of fixed assets due to the closure of some of our centres. - The 92% increase in the net result over the 2020 financial year is mainly due to the dividends paid by subsidiaries.
+This represents 9.15 % of net turnover in the 2022 financial year.

+- Net turnover in the 2022 financial year amounted to 12,097,181 euros, representing a decrease of 1.85% with respect to 2021. - The gross margin on net turnover remains stable with respect to the values for 2021. - "Other operating income" corresponds to income from activities that fall outside the Naturhouse business, which in 2022 mainly includes the management fee to the Group's subsidiaries amounting to 2,673,049 euros. - In 2022 there is an average workforce of 90 employees in the Company, of which 68% are direct employees of the Naturhouse centres under self-management and commercial offices that control the smooth running of all the centres, both franchises and the Group's own centres, and the remaining 22% of staff corresponds to general management, administration and accounting, logistics, marketing and technical staff.
+Personnel Costs represents 36.90% of net turnover. - "Impairments and other losses" includes the result of the disposal of fixed assets due to the closure of some of our centres. - The 49,27% increase in the net result over the 2021 financial year is mainly due to the dividends paid by subsidiaries.